 If budget isn’t a question, you will find that there are other Disney Resorts that sleep 5 or 6 comfortably.
 These suites come in various configurations; some with just one room and others with several sleeping areas.

-Disney Resorts that have rooms that Sleep 5 or more
+Disney Resorts that Sleep 5 or more

 - Art of Animation Suites